MUD-2025/.github/profile/README.md

 This is group for Prool MUD works

-Group started in 2025 year
+Group started in 2025 year and work continue...

 Repo "mud" is Byliny MUD with Prools modifacations.